 Unit Test Sessions window

 dotCover runs unit tests in the Unit Test Sessions window.
 The window appears automatically when you run tests from the current document or from the project or solution.
-For more information, see Using Unit Test Sessions.
+For more information, see Unit Test Sessions.

 The window is designed to help you run any number of unit test sessions, simultaneously and independently of each other.
 Sessions can be composed of any combination of tests.
 In the debugging mode, only one session can be run at a time.